Arsenal Image Mounter

 I purchased an Arsenal license extension/renewal, but how do I apply it?

 If you have extended/renewed an existing Arsenal license and your forensic workstation has Internet access, but the next time you launch Arsenal Image Mounter you do not see updated subscription information on the Help/About screen..., you can try selecting the "Update license" button.
-If you have extended/renewed an existing Arsenal license and your forensic workstation is offline, you need to remove the Arsenal license file (.CDM file) from ProgramData\ArsenalRecon and perform another offline activation.
+If you have extended/renewed an existing Arsenal license and your forensic workstation is offline, you need to remove the Arsenal license file (.CDM file) from Users\Public\ArsenalRecon and perform another offline activation.

 I purchased a new Arsenal license to replace an existing license with an active subscription, but how do I apply it?

-If you would like to replace an existing Arsenal license with an active subscription, remove the Arsenal license file (.CDM file) from ProgramData\ArsenalRecon, launch Arsenal Image Mounter, enter the new license code, and follow either the online (if your forensic workstation has Internet access) or offline/air-gapped activation process.
+If you would like to replace an existing Arsenal license with an active subscription, remove the Arsenal license file (.CDM file) from Users\Public\ArsenalRecon, launch Arsenal Image Mounter, enter the new license code, and follow either the online (if your forensic workstation has Internet access) or offline/air-gapped activation process.

 How can I mount and launch virtual machines from disk images containing BitLocker-protected volumes?